drcsh/python-raycaster/README.md

 ray, we're only really interested in where the ray passes into another map square, at that's the only location we may encounter a wall (since walls are always 1x1 square).

-To work out these points of interest, we solve the linear equation of the ray, and knowing which direction the ray is traveling in relation to the x and y axis, we can calculate where the ray will cross those lines.
-We then take the closest one as our ray location, and keep hopping along these points of interest (POIs) until we hit a wall.
+To work out these points of interest (POIs), we solve the linear equation of the ray, and knowing which direction the ray is traveling in relation to the x and y axis, we can calculate where the ray will cross those lines.
+We then take the closest one as our ray location, and keep hopping along these POIs until we hit a wall.

 This is significantly more efficient, clocking in at 0.04 to 0.07s per full sweep.